top of page

 Seeing greatness in good

 “Perfection is the enemy of progress”.
-Said Winston Churchill, and a former CEO who frequently reminded me of it.
+Said Winston Churchill, as well as a former CEO who frequently reminded me of it.

 Which brings me to the case of my 11 year old's self-made school lunch.
 In social media terms, this morning's sandwich represents a 10x (week)day streak of getting up early to prepare it all by herself.